Podshot/podshot.github.io/_posts/2015-01-09-mcedit-unified-more-than-a-project.md

 effort.
 TrazLander joined the project and help get Khroki and I communicating together.
 Then Ezekiel joined the project, he created the amazing MCEdit-Unified website that we know and love today.
-TrazLander then helped buff up the main development team by recruting from /r/minecraft and /r/mcedit, this increased the members from four to thirteen.
+TrazLander then helped buff up the main development team by recruiting from /r/minecraft and /r/mcedit, this increased the members from four to thirteen.
 These developers have made so many contributions that I don't think I can list each of their numerous contributions to the project and to the team itself.
 Each person in the team has various backgrounds, some had never written